 The total value of exports per calendar year to the same ultimate or intermediate consignee of items classified under a single ECCN may not exceed 12 times the LVS value limit for that ECCN.

-Under ECCN 1A001, GBS and CIV are marked as “N/A” which stands for “Not Applicable.”
-This means that license exceptions GBS and CIV are not available for orders under heading 1A001.
+Under ECCN 1A001, GBS is marked as “N/A” which stands for “Not Applicable.”
+This means that license exception GBS is not available for orders under heading 1A001.